BulbEnergy/msw/README.md

 <p align="center">Mock Service Worker (MSW) is an API mocking library for browser and Node.</p>

+**NOTE**

+This is a (hopefully) temporary fork of the original [MSW](https://github.com/mswjs/msw) whilst the original package team works on adding support for batched GraphQL queries.

+**TODO** There is a minor difference in signature for graphql handlers in this version - update with changelog

 ## Features

 - **Seamless**.
 Dedicated layer of requests interception at your disposal.
 Keep your application's code and tests unaware whether something is mocked or not.